rsalmei/walletsaver-tech-assignment/README.md

 The `API Star` is not yet compatible with django, and the other two I've never used.
 I'll go with the DRF for now, maybe I change my mind.

-In the end, I made the API a nice package inside the `plans` django app, complete with its own serializers, urls and views.
-This gives a cool separation between the views and urls of the app, which takes care of the frontend.
+In the end, I made the API nicely inside the `plans` django app, complete with its needed serializers, urls and views.
+This gives a cool integration between the app and its API, which enables new apps to expose their own API, just including its `urls` in the main, project level `urls`.
 Oh, and DRF wasn't that bad :)

 ## Tests